Business Debt

 Various strategies can be used to handle business debt that has gotten out of hand.
 These can include:

-• Reviewing and reorganizing your budget as an initial step in creating a plan to reducing or eliminating your debt
+• Reviewing and reorganizing your budget is an initial step in creating a plan to reduce or eliminate your debt

-• Finding ways to reduce expenses and cut costs to increase your revenue; this can be done through negotiation with suppliers or finding alternative less-expensive resources or by the process of elimination of certain expenses that can implemented without harming your business
+• Finding ways to reduce expenses and costs to increase your revenue can be done through negotiation with suppliers, finding alternative, less-expensive resources, or by the process of elimination of certain expenses that can implemented without harming your business

 • Consolidating your debt, such as through a line of credit or business loan that makes debt repayment simpler, easier, or less expensive